 After an on-the-job accident, employees may be entitled to receive workers’ compensation benefits.
 While not every workers’ comp situation needs to involve a lawyer, an injured employee should obtain legal advice before moving forward with a claim.
 It is important to start and file the claim paperwork correctly from the beginning of the case, and to have an advocate on your side throughout the process.
-A lawyer can also review the situation to evaluate whether there are additional options to gain compensation to pay for financial hardships not covered by workers’ comp insurance.
+Towson workers compensation attorney Susan R. Green will review the situation to evaluate whether there are additional options to gain compensation to pay for financial hardships not covered by workers’ comp insurance.

 Do I Need a Lawyer to File for Workers’ Comp?

 The workers’ compensation system is a trade-off of benefits to an injured employee: on the one hand, the injured person does not have to prove fault.
 The hurt employee could even have been at fault for the incident and still receive workers’ comp insurance.
 However, on the other hand, workers’ comp benefits only pay for some medical bills and a portion of the lost income for a certain amount of time.